privvyledge/quartz_website/content/Projects/Autonomous Vehicles/F1tenth/Software Setup.md

 	6. 0005 = ESC (SparkMax ESC) + Motor + SDK (pySparkMax)
 	7. 0006 = ESC (SparkMax ESCl) + Motor + SDK (Arduino + Pyserial)
 3. Connect the Joystick to the Jetson
+	1. If using a Logitech F710, switch the toggle at the top to 'X' instead of 'D'
 ## 6. (optional) Visualization
 Due to the limited CPU and RAM on the Jetson Orin Nano's, it is recommended to visualize the outputs on a remote computer.
 However, the following can still be done on the Jetson but will slow down the overall performance of nodes
 ### FoxGlove Setup